 Edit Baby Pictures for the Best Results

 Once you are finished snapping the photos, editing helps create polished newborn portraits.
-Use a photo editor to adjust the exposure, colors, sharpness, and contrast.
+Use a photo editor to adjust the

 The red and orange luminance slider is helpful for newborn skin tones.
 The healing and cloning brush can eliminate newborn acne.